yelloworangebananaa/biogemma_lora/README.md

 )
 ```

-Replace `BASE_MODEL_ID` with the exact model identifier used during training.
+Replace `BASE_MODEL_ID` with the exact Hugging Face model identifier used during training.

 ## Using the GGUF Model

-After the merged model has been successfully converted to GGUF, it can be loaded in applications such as Ollama, LM Studio, or llama.cpp.
+After the merged model has been converted successfully, it can be loaded in Ollama, LM Studio, or llama.cpp.

 The expected quantized filename is: